Is hotel management a good career?

 As a hotel director of finance you’ll have responsibility for managing the profitability of the business and providing financial leadership, guidance and support to the hotel.

-You’ll take on responsibilities like analysing financial data to advise on how to meet the hotel’s financial aims, managing forecasts and budgets, implementing financial controls, overseeing audits, and ensuring the hotel complies with legal and tax requirements.
+You’ll take on responsibilities like analyzing financial data to advise on how to meet the hotel’s financial aims, managing forecasts and budgets, implementing financial controls, overseeing audits, and ensuring the hotel complies with legal and tax requirements.

-5. Director of hotel operations
+Director of hotel operations

 A director of hotel operations leads on monitoring and managing hotel departments to meet financial and customer satisfaction targets.